crocorio/badegg/README.md

 1. A function that allows the admin user full control of the website (mainly for managing merchandise).
 2. A function that allows multiple images to be uploaded (so that front and back images of the merchandise can be promoted).
-3. Due to the behavior of the render database, images that are uploaded in the production environment will be displayed as blank after a short period.
-By implementing S3, images which are uploaded to the website will remain visible.

 Because I would like the foundation of the website to be created first, these functions are not prioritized at the moment.